-- 7. When the Configure VMs window loads, you can set your virtual machine parameters. - a.
+- 7. When the Configure VMs page loads, you can set your virtual machine parameters. - a.
 Check the drop-down box for the correct operating system for each imported virtual machine. - b.
 Change Role to Master for each VM. - c.
 Add any comments for each virtual machine in the last column.

-It is advised to leave the Version and Build numbers for reference when requesting NDG support.
+It is advised to leave the Version and Build numbers in the Comments section for reference when requesting NDG support.